bgachara/bgachara.github.io/posts/operating_systems.md

   - Process ID, User, Executable, Priority
   - Execution time
   - Memory space, translation

+- For every thread in a process, kernel maintains
+  - The thread's TCB
+  - A kernel stack used for syscalls/interrupts/traps
+    - This kernel-state is sometimes called the "kernel thread"
+    - The kernel thread is suspended(but ready to go) when thread is running in user-space
+- Additionally, some threads just do work in the kernel
+  - Still has TCB
+  - Still has kernel stack
+  - But not part of any process and never executes in user mode.

-- Kernl scheduler maintains a data structure containing the PCBs
+- Kernel scheduler maintains a data structure containing the PCBs
   - Give out CPU to different processes
   - This is a policy decision.
 - Give out non-CPU resources